Montana lawmakers vote to allow salvage of roadkill

-HELENA, Montana The Montana Senate on Thursday passed a bill that would allow residents to harvest for food big game animals like deer, elk and moose killed by vehicles.
+HELENA, Montana, March 21 The Montana Senate on Thursday passed a bill that would allow residents to harvest for food big game animals like deer, elk and moose killed by vehicles.

 The Senate voted 28-21 to pass the roadkill salvage bill.
 It has previously cleared the House, and now goes to Governor Steve Bullock, a Democrat, who has not yet indicated whether he will sign it.